Dagaare language: Verb phrase

 The VP in Dagaare consists of a preverbal particle encoding tense, the predicate, and a postverbal particle with a function yet to be fully investigated.

 Preverbal particles

 Daagare marks past and future tenses by the use of preverbal particles.
-Present tense in not marked or lexicalized in this language.
+Present tense is not marked or lexicalized in this language.
 These preverbal particles function like auxiliary verbs in Indo-European languages lexicalizing tense and aspectual features.

 Contrary to Indo-European languages like English, French and Norwegian, Dagaare exhibits the lexicalization of a habitual marker.
 While in the Indo-European languages this habitual marker is basically an adverb, in Dagaare it is realized as the preverbal particle mang.
 This preverbal particle can only occur after the subject, thus it is not an adverb, since adverbs are more flexible in the positions they can potentially occur in within the clause.

 Major particles

 These preverbal particles are difficult to classify as temporal, aspectual, modal and polar, since the relationship between polarity and tense in the Mabia languages is very tight.
 This means that a particular preverbal particle can express a positive or negative action in the past (da) or a positive or negative action in the future (na).
 The na particle for instance does not only mark tense, but also positivity of an action.
 Its counterpart kong is not simply the negation of an action, but also indicating the tense of this action.